The pros and cons of investing in Istanbul, Turkey.

 From producing stage plays to live art, there is no limit to the possibilities for financial return and financial loss in Istanbul.

 One industry that is booming in the city is film-making.

 With over 70 film production companies alone, according to www.kftv.com, the interest for media consumption and the talent to provide it are there.

 Due to the increase in the number of TV shows and movies shot in Turkey, the industry is becoming a key point of interest for investors looking to make a mark in the city.

-Here are some other reasons for investors and business-people to consider Istanbul:
+Here are some other reasons investors and business-people consider when looking into Istanbul:

 Opportunity in Istanbul

 There is a growing interest in developing more entertainment and arts opportunities in the city.

 This provides an open door for investors to come in and take advantage of the wish to do so.
 Including non-traditional things too, such as numerous Netflix series and viral rap music videos.